qmasingarbe/pymiere/README.md

 # ![Pymiere](https://raw.githubusercontent.com/qmasingarbe/pymiere/master/logo.png) ```Pymiere``` : Python for Premiere Pro
 > Use Python to interact with _Adobe Premiere Pro_, gather data, check, edit and automate your projects.

+> [!WARNING]
+> Pymiere is not maintained anymore.
+> It should still work fine but some newer part of the Premiere pro api may not be wrapped.

 ## Why use ```Pymiere```?
 If you just want to create a Premiere file programmatically, you can  generate and use an XML file (see [Open Timeline IO to XML](https://opentimelineio.readthedocs.io/en/latest/tutorials/adapters.html#final-cut-pro-xml)). **But** that involves manually exporting and importing files, potentially losing data and with no visual feedback.